 Security Objective Information OE.TRUSTED_CHANNEL Authorized administrators and users must ensure that the communication channel between the host and the storage device is sufficiently protected to prevent information disclosure.
 For example extremely long unprotected interface cables from the host to the device are not permitted.
 OE.INITIAL_DRIVE_STATE An authorized administrator must ensure that a newly provisioned or initialized storage device is free of protected data in areas not targeted for encryption.
 OE.PASSPHRASE_STRENGTH An authorized administrator must be responsible for ensuring that the allowed passphrase authorization factors configuration conforms to the local storage device environment requirements.
 OE.POWER_DOWN Administrators must ensure that guidance is given to users regarding the amount of time it takes for the storage device volatile memory to clear after entering the Compliant power saving state (power off in this case) so memory remnant attacks are infeasible.
 OE.SINGLE_USE_ET Authorized administrators must ensure that authorized users are trained in the proper storage of external tokens that contain authorization factors and that they will be used for no other purpose than to store the external token authorization factor.
 OE.PHYSICAL Authorized administrators and users must ensure that the storage device is used in a secure physical computing space such that an adversary is not able to make modifications to the environment or to the storage device itself.
+OE.PLATFORM_STATE Authorized administrators and users must ensure that the platform in which the storage device resides (or to which an external storage device is connected) is free of malware that could interfere with the correct operation of the storage device.
 OE.TRAINED_USERS Authorized administrators must ensure that authorized users are properly trained and follow all guidance for securing the storage device and the proper use of authorization factors.